paper-spa/bifrost-uploader/README.md

-# bifrost-deployer
+# bifrost-uploader

-Use actions to deploy bridges that go between things
+Use actions to build bridges that go between things